LucaBarile/USBDriveDataStealer/README.md

   <li>
     If USB Drive Data Stealer finishes copying the files of one drive and, later, another drive (or more than one) is plugged in, no more files will be copied because, as mentioned before, the application self-terminates at the end of the copying process.<br>
-This means that the user must re-run the program before another drive is plugged in.
+This means that the user must re-run the program before another drive is plugged in, if they want to copy its files as well.
   </li>

   <li>
-    USB Drive Data Stealer isn't displayed in the Windows taskbar and in the list of active processes shown by the task manager, in order to avoid possible suspicion by the user connecting the drive to the PC.
+    USB Drive Data Stealer isn't displayed in the Windows taskbar and in the list of active processes shown by the Windows Task Manager, in order to avoid possible suspicion by the user connecting the drive to the PC.
   </li>

   <li>
-    The "YYYY-MM-DD_hh.mm.ss" format of the subdirectory described above prevents the overwriting of data stolen from different drives on the same day.
+    The <code>YYYY-MM-DD_hh.mm.ss</code> format of the subdirectory described above, prevents the overwriting of data stolen from different drives on the same day.
   </li>
 </ol>